Prasham-Desai/ShooterGameUI/README.md

 ## 📝 License

 This project is for **educational and portfolio purposes**.
-Asset packs (Paragon Twinblast, Modular Sci-Fi, Sicka Environment Pack) are subject to their respective licenses from the Unreal Engine Marketplace and Epic Games.
+Asset packs (Paragon Twinblast, Modular Sci-Fi Mechanic Base) are subject to their respective licenses from [Fab](https://www.fab.com/) and Epic Games.

 ---